amirdew/CollectionViewPagingLayout/README.md

 ## About
 A custom `UICollectionViewLayout` that gives you the ability to apply transforms easily on the cells
 by conforming your cell class to `TransformableView` protocol you will get a `progress` value and you can use it to change the cell view.
-You can see the usage by looking into the example source code.
+You can see the usage by looking into the samples source code.
-More examples will be added.

 ## Add to your project